 Primary Liver Cancer

-The screening tests include –
+- The screening tests that should be done include –

 - A blood test to measure the level of alpha-fetoprotein (AFP), which is a marker for liver cancer